FraunhoferIWES/foxes/docs/source/installation.md

 pip install foxes[eng0]
 ```

-or, for development mode, from the `foxes` root directory, by
+or, for development mode, from the `foxes` root directory by

 ```console
 pip install -e .[eng0]
 ```

-Not that options can also be combined, e.g.
+Note that options can also be combined, e.g.

 ```console
 pip install foxes[test,dev,eng0]